 Are you ready for a new challenge and a real opportunity to make a difference?

-An exciting opportunity has arisen for an Education Mental Health Practitioners (EMHPs) or Children's Wellbeing Practitioner within our Huntingdon MHST.
+An exciting opportunity has arisen for a qualified Educational Mental Health Practitioner (EMHP) or Children's Wellbeing Practitioner within our Cambridge and Peterborough MHSTs.

 You will become part of a Mental Health Support Team (MHST), supported by a senior clinician and clinical lead responsible for delivering evidence-based intervention for children and young people and their families in education setting with mild to moderate mental health problems, under supervision.

 You must have successfully completed the Education Mental Health Practitioner OR Child Well-being Practitioner post-graduate diploma through HEE.

 Since January 2020, Cambridgeshire Community Services (CCS) NHS Trust has launched four MHST's in Cambridge, Huntingdon, Peterborough and Fenland in collaboration with NHS England, Health Education England and the Department for Education and we continue to expand.

 MHST's provide mental health and emotional wellbeing support to children and young people and their families and carers through schools and colleges.
 The MHST's work with education settings to provide early intervention for mild to moderate mental health difficulties and provide support to staff in schools and colleges on their 'Whole School Approach' (WSA) to mental health.
 These roles are in our existing, established teams.
 The MHST's sit within CCS's Emotional Health and Wellbeing Service.

 Main duties of the job

 Develop and deliver evidence-based interventions under supervision to children, young people, parents and carers in an educational/community setting who are experiencing mild to moderate mental health difficulties.